zanth0/vasemaker/README.md

 ## Usage
 1. Open in any modern browser
-2. Customize parameters via the built-in controls
+2. Customize parameters via sliders
 3. Preview in real-time 3D
 4. Export directly to STL